 Glacier and Ice Cap Assessments

 Figure 1: Glacial mass balance (in mm w.e.) for all reference glaciers, worldwide.
-The shaded region around the zero line is the cumulative mass balance for reference glaciers relative to 1970, while the orange bars represent the number of reporting reference glaciers for that year.
-The orange line shows the average reference glacier mass balance mean.
+The shaded region on either side of the zero line is the cumulative mass balance for reference glaciers relative to 1970, while the gray bars represent the number of reporting reference glaciers for that year (bottom right axis).
+The blue line shows the average reference glacier mass balance for each year.
 Data is from the World Glacier Monitoring Service.
+(Click to enlarge)

 Figure 2 shows average glacial mass balances for the last three hydrological years (2015/2016, 2016/2017, 2017/2018) over a region of the Alps encompassing France, Switzerland, Italy, and Austria.
 Mass balances of selected reference and non-reference glaciers in the region are shown.
 Filled circles show the glacier’s location on the left.
 The bar plot on the right shows the glacier’s recent average annual mass balance by name.
 Though not shown on the map, the Ossoue glacier (French Pyrenees) lost an outstanding 5000 mm w.e. in 2016/2017 alone.
 The mean mass balance between 2016 and 2018 over all European, non-Scandinavian glaciers was -1295 mm w.e.